Posts in Category: Pet Safety

 Continue…Don’t Get Burned: The Facts On Pets and Sunscreen

-At Lone Tree Veterinary Medical Center, we’re happy to explain the ins and outs of pets and sun protection, and give you some pointers on keeping your pet protected and comfortable while enjoying summer days in the sun.
+At Lone Tree Veterinary Medical Center, we’re happy to explain the ins and outs of pets and sun protection.
+And and tips on keeping your pet protected and comfortable while summer days in the sun.

 Continue…The Keys to Successful Airline Travel with Pets

-Airline travel with pets, in particular, can be a lot of work, but with planning, preparation and a little help from your Lone Tree Veterinary Medical Center team, you and your pet will be jet-setting off into the sunset in good style.
+Airline travel with pets can be a lot of work.
+But with planning, preparation and a little help from your Lone Tree Veterinary Medical Center team, you and your pet will be jet-setting off into the sunset in good style.

 Continue…Can Pets Get Altitude Sickness?

-At our altitude of 5,280 feet above sea level, most Denver residents and visitors don’t experience the debilitating effects of altitude sickness – that is, until they head to the mountains.
-The nausea, dizziness, and shortness of breath that accompany altitude sickness affect approximately 20% of individuals above 8,000 feet, and can really put a damper on a day of skiing, hiking, or sightseeing.
+At our altitude of 5,280 feet above sea level, most Denver residents and visitors don’t experience the debilitating effects of altitude sickness.
+However, once they venture into the mountains, the situation changes.
+Nausea, dizziness, and shortness of breath associated with altitude sickness.
+This affects about 20% of people above 8,000 feet.
+Potentially ruining a day of skiing, hiking, or sightseeing.

-Pets are also susceptible to an increase in altitude, which can include many of the same symptoms experienced by humans.
-If allowed to advance, altitude sickness in pets can lead to a potentially deadly buildup of fluid in the lungs and brain, especially, if the pet is engaging in any physical activity.
+Pets are also vulnerable to altitude changes and can experience many of the same symptoms as humans.
+Left unchecked, altitude sickness in pets can be dangerous.
+And can lead to a potentially deadly buildup of fluid in the lungs and brain.

 Continue…Splish Splash: Where Should Your Dog Swim?